cattacular/cattacular.github.io/_posts/2025-1-30-Sea-Breeze.md

 ---
 layout: post
 title: Sea Breeze - North Carolina
-categories: Portfolio Game Design JCCEMA
+categories: Portfolio JCCEMA Travel North_Carolina Field_work Unreal_Engine
 ---
 Sea Breeze was the first project I had to fly out of the state for.

 The course was Innovation Studio with Prof. Ash Smith We ended up getting split into 2 teams, I was lucky enough to be selected for the field team.